vueuse/vueuse/packages/core/useScriptTag/index.md

 )
 ```

-The script will be automatically loaded on the component mounted and removed when the component on unmounting.
+The script will be automatically loaded when the component is mounted and removed when the component is unmounted.

-## Configurations
+## Configuration

 Set `manual: true` to have manual control over the timing to load the script.